Doag/PL-SQL-Conventions/articles/00_general.md

 #### Avoid long SQL in PL/SQL
 Incorporating SQL in PL/SQL feels a bit wrong: You can't develop a statement in PL/SQL, as you can't run it quickly.
 If you write a lengthy `select` statement in PL/SQL and put constants, bind variables etc into it, it's almost impossible to test it separately.
 Of course there are many situations where you can't avoid writing SQL in PL/SQL and I don't advocate against doing this at all.
 But you should take into consideration to remove a long SQL from PL/SQL by storing it in the database as a view and reference that view from within PL/SQL: Views are part of normal PL/SQL code and shouldn't be avoided just to have one selfcontained package.

-A very close recommendation to the last I gave is to have explicit `cursor` declarations instead of writing cursor loops with indented select statements.
+A very close recommendation to that one is to have explicit `cursor` declarations instead of writing cursor loops with indented select statements.
 Rather do this:
 ```
 declare
   cursor table_cur is